 Breadth and depth of coverage: Any material presented in class or in the readings is potentially fair game for the exam.
 But, in keeping with the Correspondence Principle, the emphasis given to topics will correspond to how much attention they received in class and in the readings.
-So, as an example, if some doctrinal point came up only in passing in the reading and wasn't discussed in class, then you can be sure that such a doctrinal point will not loom large on the exam.
+So, if some doctrinal point came up only in one smallish note appended to a case, then you can be sure that such a doctrinal point will not loom large on the exam.
 In fact, it won't even loom medium.